DataBooster/DbWebApi/README.md

 If you are only interested in having your trial server setup quickly, you can download the released server side samples from https://dbwebapi.codeplex.com/releases/view/612912 simplicity.

-The example project requires Visual Studio 2010 or above with ASP.NET MVC 4 installed.
+The example project requires Visual Studio 2010 at lowest with ASP.NET MVC 4 installed.
-Base on the example, it's easy to customize your own DbWebApi server.
+Hopefully, base on the example, it's easier to customize your own DbWebApi server.